QMay17/BudgetFlow/README.md

 # BudgetFlow
-### Overview
+## Overview

-BudgetFlow is a personal budgeting application designed to help users efficiently manage and track their finances.
+BudgetFlow is a personal budgeting application designed to help users manage and track their finances efficiently.
 Developed using Python, this application offers a user-friendly interface for creating profiles, tracking income and expenses, categorizing transactions, and visualizing spending habits through graphs and charts.

-### Features
+## Features
 **User Authentication**: Secure registration and login system **Transaction Management**: Add, edit, and delete financial transactions **Categorization**: Organize expenses and income into customizable categories